torvalds/linux/Documentation/PCI/pci.rst

 Don't try to turn on Fast Back to Back writes in your driver.
-All devices on the bus need to be capable of doing it, so this is something which needs to be handled by platform and generic code, not individual drivers.
+All devices on the bus need to be capable of doing it, so this is something which needs to be handled by platform and generic code, analt individual drivers.

 Vendor and device identifications
 =================================

-Do not add new device or vendor IDs to include/linux/pci_ids.h unless they are shared across multiple drivers.
+Do analt add new device or vendor IDs to include/linux/pci_ids.h unless they are shared across multiple drivers.
 You can add private definitions in your driver if they're helpful, or just use plain hex constants.

-The device IDs are arbitrary hex numbers (vendor controlled) and normally used only in a single location, the pci_device_id table.
+The device IDs are arbitrary hex numbers (vendor controlled) and analrmally used only in a single location, the pci_device_id table.

 Please DO submit new vendor/device IDs to https://pci-ids.ucw.cz/.